rust-lang/book/nostarch/chapter20.md

 requirements we need to uphold when we call this function, because Rust can’t guarantee we’ve met these requirements.
-By calling an unsafe function within an `unsafe` block, we’re saying that we’ve read this function’s documentation and we take responsibility for upholding the function’s contracts.
+By calling an unsafe function within an `unsafe` block, we’re saying that we’ve read this function’s documentation and take responsibility for upholding the function’s contracts.

 Here is an unsafe function named `dangerous` that doesn’t do anything in its
 body:

 ```
     unsafe fn dangerous() {}

     unsafe {
         dangerous();
     }
 ```

 We must call the `dangerous` function within a separate `unsafe` block.
 If we try to call `dangerous` without the `unsafe` block, we’ll get an error:

 ```
+$ cargo run
+   Compiling unsafe-example v0.1.0 (file:///projects/unsafe-example)
-error[E0133]: call to unsafe function is unsafe and requires
-unsafe function or block
+error[E0133]: call to unsafe function `dangerous` is unsafe and requires unsafe function or block
  --> src/main.rs:4:5
   |
 4 |     dangerous();
   |     ^^^^^^^^^^^ call to unsafe function
   |
-  = note: consult the function's documentation for information on
-how to avoid undefined behavior
+  = note: consult the function's documentation for information on how to avoid undefined behavior

+For more information about this error, try `rustc --explain E0133`.
+error: could not compile `unsafe-example` (bin "unsafe-example") due to 1 previous error
 ```

 With the `unsafe` block, we’re asserting to Rust that we’ve read the function’s documentation, we understand how to use it properly, and we’ve verified that we’re fulfilling the contract of the function.

-Bodies of unsafe functions are effectively `unsafe` blocks, so to perform other unsafe operations within an unsafe function, we don’t need to add another `unsafe` block.
+To perform unsafe operations in the body of an unsafe function, you still need to use an `unsafe` block just as within a regular function, and the compiler will warn you if you forget.
+This helps to keep `unsafe` blocks as small as possible, as unsafe operations may not be needed across the whole function body.

 #### Creating a Safe Abstraction over Unsafe Code